The Waiting Room.

 The greatest issue that has come to light is this: the CASPER test, despite having been used for years, does not have compelling evidence to be effective in assessing applicants.
 Plus, there are issues with conflict of interest as some CASPER-supporting studies have been done by Acuity staff (the host organization).

-Could this be the end of the CASPER?
-Does this mean something new will be added, or perhaps other sections will be weighted heavier?
+What does this mean for CASPER?
+Could something new will be added, or perhaps other sections will be weighted heavier?

 More developments are yet to come.